Open May 15 to October 15

 Wed-Sat: 10am to 4pm, Sun: 12pm to 5pm

 Historic sites have a unique way of keeping the lessons of the past before our faces in the present.
-In 1832, a house was constructed at a dynamic and critical crossroads of geography, culture, and history.
-It was a time of tumultuous change, clashing interests, and momentous decisions, the effects of which have reverberated through nearly two centuries.
-That house — the Fort Winnebago Indian Agency built for John H. Kinzie, sub-agent to the Ho-Chunk (Winnebago) Nation, at the ancient travel corridor of the Fox-Wisconsin portage — exists today as one of the few surviving reminders of that weighty period of the past.
-The powerful lessons embodied by this historic site are ones we cannot afford to forget.
+In 1832, a house was constructed at a dynamic crossroads of geography, culture, and history.
+It was a time of pivotal change, uncertainty, and critical decisions as decades of accumulating tensions came to a head — the consequences of which have reverberated through nearly two centuries.
+The house erected at the ancient travel corridor of the Fox-Wisconsin portage was the Fort Winnebago Indian Agency built for John H. Kinzie, Indian sub-agent to the Ho-Chunk (Winnebago) Nation.
+It exists today as one of the few surviving reminders of that weighty period of the past.
+The powerful stories embodied by this historic site are ones we cannot afford to forget.
 The house was opened as a nonprofit museum in 1932 by the National Society of the Colonial Dames of America in the State of Wisconsin.